sachin191/pyrocopy/README.md

 The command line tool also provides detailed information about the running operation, including real-time progress bars.
 The output of the tool is configurable if you need more or less information using the *-v* and *-q* options respectively.

+### Modes
+By default pyrocopy runs in **copy** mode.
+This mode will copy the selected contents of the specified *source* directory to a *destination*.
+Files that already exist in the *destination* with the same relative path and name will be skipped unless the *source* version is newer (this can be overridden with the *--force* option).

+#### Mirror
+When using the *--mirror* flag, pyrocopy will run in **mirror** mode.
+This mode copies the selected contents of the specified *source* directory into *destination* and then removes any file or subdirectory of *destination* that cannot also be found in the *source*.

+#### Move
+Using the *--move* flag enables **move** mode.
+This mode will copy all of the selected contents from *source* to the specified *destination* and if successful remove the file or directory from *source*.
+Note that if there exists an existing file in *destination* that is newer than the version in *source* the file will be skipped and thus not removed from *source*.
+This behavior can be overridden using the *--force* flag.

+#### Sync
+With the *--sync* flag pyrocoy will run in **sync** mode.
+Sync mode performs a bi-directional copy of selected contents from *source* to *destination* such that both directories will contain all of the same files at the end of the operation.
+This is equivalent to running pyrocopy twice in copy mode with the second run having swapped *source* and *destination*.

 ### File Selection
 The tool can be instructed to limit the selection of files and directories to be copied by specifying a list of regular expressions.
 There are two types of file selection lists that can be specified; *inclusion* and *exclusion*.